On Relaxing Metric Information in Linear Temporal Logic: Introduction and motivation

 \section{Introduction and motivation}

 Linear temporal logic (\ltl{}) supports a simple model of \emph{metric time} through the \emph{next} operator $\Xltl$.
-Under the assumption of a one-to-one correspondence between consecutive states and discrete instants of time, nested occurrences of $\Xltl$ ``count'' instants to express time distances. \ltl{} formulas without $\Xltl$ --- using only the \emph{until} operator $\Ultl$ --- are instead purely \emph{qualitative}: they exclusively constrain the ordering of events, not their absolute distance.
+Under the assumption of a one-to-one correspondence between consecutive states and discrete instants of time, nested occurrences of $\Xltl$ ``count'' instants to express time distances. \ltl{} formulas without $\Xltl$ --- using only the \emph{until} operator --- are instead purely \emph{qualitative}: they constrain the ordering of events, not their absolute distance.
 Therefore, qualitative \ltl{} formulas express models that are insensitive to additions or removals of \emph{stuttering steps}: consecutive repetitions of the same state.

-The expressiveness and complexity relations between \ltl{} and its qualitative subset are well known from the classic work by Lamport et al.~\cite{Lam83,PW97,Ete00,DS02,KS05}.
-The present paper studies instead the \emph{equi-satisfiability} of quantitative (metric) and qualitative \ltl{} formulas and determines under what conditions the satisfiability problem for \ltl{} is reducible from metric to qualitative.
+The fundamental properties of \ltl{} with respect to its qualitative subset are well known from classic work: quantitative (metric) \ltl{} is strictly more expressive \cite{Lam83,PW97,Ete00,KS05}, but reasoning has the same worst-case complexity \cite{SC85,DS02}.

+The present paper investigates when the metric information, encoded by nested occurrences of $\Xltl$, is redundant and can be relaxed.
+The relaxation transforms a quantitative formula into an equi-satisfiable qualitative one that is independent of the number of $\Xltl$ in the original formula; reasoning on the transformed formula is thus simpler by a factor proportional to the amount of metric information stripped.

 The motivation behind this study refers to an informal notion of \emph{redundancy}, which stuttering steps seem to encode.
 Consider a metric \ltl{} formula $\phi$ describing models characterized by many stuttering steps distributed over large time distances; for example, the formalization of an event for elections that occur every four years in November, in a variable day of the month, with the day as time unit.
 Formula $\phi$ is large because it encodes large time distances in unary form with many occurrences of the $\Xltl$ operator; for example, a four-year distance requires at least $1460$ ``next'', one for each day.
 However, the information carried by $\phi$ is prominently redundant as every stuttering step is a duplication that only pads uneventful time instants.
 Is it possible, under a rigorous assumption of ``sparse events'', to simplify $\phi$ into an equi-satisfiable formula $\phi'$ which does not encode explicitly the redundant information?